TimCollins/linq-to-objects/readme.md

 * Make the tests pass against the reimplementation

 The implementation of each method is contained in one class which will be split into separate files with each operator's methods defined in a partial class.

+VS2015 seems to be awkward for running tests in the absence of ReSharper so I've fallen back to using the GUI with NUnit 2.8.4.

 ___
 ### **Where**
 The MSDN reference is [here](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.where)